Links on SoundGuys may earn us a commission. Learn more.

 In game, a frequency response like this means you may have a little more trouble hearing subtler sounds amid the rumble of explosions and gunfire than you otherwise would.
 If you’re playing less action-packed games, you’ll enjoy the fact that the ambient music will sound better than you might be used to—an excellent perk for RPG, RTS, and FPS fans.

-No gaming headset on the market has better isolation than the EPOS Sennheiser GSP 602 (currently, anyway).
+Few gaming headsets on the market has better isolation than the EPOS Sennheiser GSP 602.
 The relative tightness of the headband, coupled with the size and thickness of the ear pads make for a very impressive amount of attenuation in the high and mid range.

 However, given that the headset’s clamping force is a big part of that, it’s important to say this will probably get pretty uncomfortable for people wearing glasses, to say nothing of the potential isolation loss.
 If you’re not someone of the bespectacled persuasion, this will keep the noises of the home at bay with ease.